KenYeoKP/mystuff/5-Predicting Gamers Engagement Levels/readme.md

 This project is available at both my <a href="https://github.com/KenYeoKP/GamingEngagementLevels_Classification/tree/main">GitHub</a> and <a href="https://www.kaggle.com/code/kenyeo75/eda-gradient-boosting-92-accuracy">kaggle</a> pages.

-Let me know if you have any feedback, cheers...

 <a style="font-weight:bold" href="https://KenYeoKP.github.io">Return to posts and repositories</a>